Introduction

 FAQ about Coriolis Mass Flowmeter

-Q: What is the principle of Coriolis Effect?
+Q: What is the principle of the Coriolis Effect?

 A: The Coriolis effect is a phenomenon that occurs when a fluid flows through a vibrating tube.
 As the tube vibrates, the fluid’s motion causes a shift in the vibration pattern, which is directly proportional to the mass flow rate.
 This shift is detected and used to measure the flow, density, and temperature of the fluid.
-The Coriolis effect allows for highly accurate and reliable flow measurements without the need for temperature or pressure compensation.
+It delivers accurate, reliable flow solutions without requiring temperature and pressure compensation.

-Q: What is the difference between the ultrasonic flowmeter and Coriolis flow meter?
+Q: What is the difference between the ultrasonic flowmeter and the Coriolis flow meter?

-A: The most significant difference between the ultrasonic flowmeter and Coriolis mass flowmeter lies on the measurement method.
-Ultrasonic Flowmeters sound waves to measure the flow rate of liquids or gases, which calculates the flow based on the time it takes for sound waves to travel through the fluid.
-While the Coriolis mass flowmeter measures mass flow directly using the Coriolis effect.
+A: The most significant difference between the ultrasonic flowmeter and the Coriolis mass flowmeter lies in the measurement method.
+Ultrasonic Flowmeters use sound waves to measure the flow rate of liquids or gases, which calculates the flow based on the time it takes for sound waves to travel through the fluid.
+The Coriolis mass flowmeter measures mass flow directly using the Coriolis effect.
 It detects changes in vibration caused by the fluid's movement through a vibrating tube, providing accurate readings of mass flow, density, and temperature.

-Q: What's the difference between the thermal mass flow meter and Coriolis type mass flow meter?
+Q: What's the difference between the thermal mass flow meter and the Coriolis type mass flow meter?

-A: Thermal mass flow meter measures the mass flow rate based on changes in temperature as the fluid passes over a heated sensor, which is ideal for measuring gases and commonly seen in precise gas flow measurement cases.
-Coriolis Mass Flowmeter uses the Coriolis effect to measure mass flow directly by detecting changes in the vibration of a tube that the fluid flows.
-It provides flow, density, and temperature with high accuracy and in oil, liquids, and gases processing plants.
+A: A thermal mass flow meter measures the mass flow rate based on changes in temperature as the fluid passes over a heated sensor, which is ideal for measuring gases and commonly seen in precise gas flow measurement cases.
+Coriolis Mass Flowmeter uses the Coriolis effect to measure mass flow directly by detecting changes in the vibration of a tube through which the fluid flows.
+It provides flow, density, and temperature with high accuracy in oil, liquids, and gas processing plants.